 “His vocal range is one that reminds us what a real Rigoletto should sound like.
 I am convinced that him having his own style, and presenting the evolution of the role through his vocal abilities, will make this interpretation one of the most impressive and complete (Rigoletto) performances on the world opera scene” – Rigoletto 15.09.2018, Simone Tomei, Archivio giornale

-Yngve Søberg made his role debut as Rigoletto at the Opera di Firenze under the baton of Fabio Luisi and continued on to sing the iconic role at the Norwegian National Opera and at the Bregenzer Festspiele.
+Yngve Søberg made his role debut as Rigoletto at the Opera di Firenze under the baton of Fabio Luisi and continued on to sing the iconic role at the Norwegian National Opera, the Staatstheater Hannover and at the Bregenzer Festspiele.
 In Bregenz, Yngve took over the role on very short notice to great critical acclaim.
-Yngve is scheduled to sing the same role at Staatstheater Hannover this coming season.
+Yngve is scheduled to sing the same role at Staatsoper Hamburg next season.

-Other recent engagements have included Sharpless in Madama Butterfly and Heerrufer in Lohengrin at the Opernhaus Zürich, and Alfio in Cavalleria rusticana and Tonio in Pagliacci at the Oper Graz.
+Other previous engagements have included Sharpless in Madama Butterfly and Heerrufer in Lohengrin at the Opernhaus Zürich, and Alfio in Cavalleria rusticana and Tonio in Pagliacci at the Oper Graz.
 Yngve also sang Angelotti in Tosca at the Schleswig-Holstein Music Festival, Amonasro in Aida , Silvio in I Pagliacci, Marcello in La Bohème all with the Oscarsborg Opera and Germont in La Traviata with Nordnorsk Opera.
 He recently performed, once again, Sharpless in Madama Butterfly, at the Bregenzer Festspiele, which he is also scheduled to perform next season.Read more

-Yngves roles as a beloved principal artist of the Norwegian National Opera represent a wide cross section of baritone repertoire including: Enrico in Lucia di Lammermoor, Sharpless in Madama Butterfly, Marcello in La Bohème, Germont in La Traviata, Escamillo in Carmen, Lorenzo in I Capuleti e i Montecchi, Alfio in Cavalleria Rusticana and Tonio in I Pagliacci, as well as the the title role in Le Nozze di Figaro.
+Yngve’s roles as a beloved principal artist of the Norwegian National Opera represent a wide cross section of baritone repertoire including: Enrico in Lucia di Lammermoor, Sharpless in Madama Butterfly, Marcello in La Bohème, Germont in La Traviata, Escamillo in Carmen, Lorenzo in I Capuleti e i Montecchi, Alfio in Cavalleria Rusticana and Tonio in I Pagliacci, as well as the the title role in Le Nozze di Figaro.
 Last season he added to this repertoire, by performing Orest in Elektra and Amfortas in a concert version of Parsifal.
 He will soon perform Scarpia in Tosca.

-Much in demand also on the concert stage, Yngve recently performed Fauré’s Requiem with Oslo Philharmonic Orchestra, Mendelssohn’s Elijah with the Norwegian Radio Orchestra and the Carmina Burana with the Trondheim Symphony Orchestra.
+Much in demand also on the concert stage, Yngve has performed Fauré’s Requiem with Oslo Philharmonic Orchestra, Mendelssohn’s Elijah with the Norwegian Radio Orchestra and the Carmina Burana with the Trondheim Symphony Orchestra.
 He has also recently performed Beethoven’s Symphony No. 9, in Trondheim, with an international star cast and Carl Nielsen’s Symphony No. 3, with Bergen Philharmonic orchestra.
 This season, he will perform Arnold Schönberg’s Gurre-Lieder, in Prague.

 Yngve has been decorated with both the Ruud Wallenberg Award and the Tom Wilhelmsen Award.